Path superposition activating perfect quantum teleportation ability for separable states: Resources required for quantum advantage in teleportation using superposition of paths

-Here, we investigate the role of quantum coherence of the initial control qubit in achieving quantum advantage using our discussed quantum teleportation protocol for the shared state of the form Eq.~\eqref{typegen}.
-From section~\ref{sec3}, it is very clear that if the control qubit $C$ is initialized in a mixed state $\rho_C \coloneqq |\alpha|^2 \ket{0}\langle 0| + |\beta|^2 \ket{1}\langle 1|$ with $|\alpha|^2 +|\beta|^2 = 1$, the quantum advantage that we observed for even separable shared states vanishes.
-This is because the off-diagonal terms in Eq.~\eqref{eq:total_operation} turns out to be zero in this case.
-These initial states of the control qubit that are diagonal in computational basis have no coherence, hence are not useful in the discussed teleportation protocol.
-It is therefore, very important to study the relation between coherence and the quantum advantage that we obtain.
+In this section, we investigate the role of quantum coherence of the initial control qubit in achieving quantum advantage { using our discussed quantum teleportation protocol for the shared state of the form Eq.~\eqref{typegen}.
+Thus, we focus on the extremal cases $y = 0$ or $y = 1$ [of Eq.~\eqref{state1}].
+In this way, the protocol operates at the optimal boundary permitted under LOCC operations.} From section~\ref{sec3}, it is very clear that if the control qubit $C$ is initialized in a mixed state $\rho_C \coloneqq |\alpha|^2 \ket{0}\langle 0| + |\beta|^2 \ket{1}\langle 1|$ with $|\alpha|^2 +|\beta|^2 = 1$, the quantum advantage that we observed for even separable shared states vanishes.
+This is because the off-diagonal terms in Eq.~\eqref{eq:total_operation} turns out to be zero in this case. { These initial states of the control qubit that are diagonal in computational basis have no quantum coherence.} { They cannot generate a coherent superposition of paths, which is essential for the teleportation protocol considered here, hence are not useful in the discussed teleportation protocol.

+For pure control states with nonzero coherence $C(\chi)$, Eq.~\eqref{avg-fid-U} explicitly relates coherence to the probabilistic maximum average teleportation fidelity, showing that increased coherence directly enhances the quantum advantage.

+For mixed control states, $\rho_C$ can be decomposed into a convex combination of a coherence-free state and a coherent pure state~\cite{Coh12,Coh23}.
+In this case, path superposition occurs only in the coherent fraction of runs, and the amount of coherence bounds the attainable average fidelity.
+Thus, coherence of the control qubit is the key resource governing the protocol’s performance. } It is therefore, very important to study the relation between coherence and the quantum advantage that we obtain.

-Quantum coherence of any quantum state, let's say $\rho$, is defined using the $l_1$-norm~\cite{Baumgratz2014, Rana2016, Strelsov2017, hu2018} as follows:
+Quantum coherence of any quantum state, let's say $\rho$, is defined using the $l_1$-norm~\cite{aberg2006quantifying, Baumgratz2014,Strelsov2017, hu2018} as follows:

-Where, $\{|i\rangle\}$ denotes a basis.
+where, $\{|i\rangle\}$ denotes a basis.
 Consequently, $C(\rho)$ is a basis-dependent quantity.

 It can be clearly seen from Eq.~\eqref{eq:total_operation}, the quantum advantage in our discussed protocol appears from the terms that are off-diagonal in the part of the control qubit $C$.
 If these parts were zero, no quantum advantage would have been obtained.
 Hence, we conclude that coherence of the initial control qubit state is necessary for observing quantum advantage with shared separable state in our discussed teleportation protocol.